piusnmuhumuza/software-engineering/BusinessEngineering/softwareEngineering.md

 * Software and especially good software is operational, transitional, and maintainable.
 * Software can also have some restrictions e.g., legal compliances, industry standards, Cost, talent hiring, and time to market among others that need to be considered.

-### What is Software Engineering
+## What is Software Engineering

 Software Engineering is a technical discipline or approach that applies **computer science** and **engineering** concepts in the design, development, testing and maintenance of quality reliable, usable, and dependable software.

-During Software Engineering in the business environment, vendors or Software Developers will be subcontracted to develop all, or some components, of the software systems and/or develop the hardware that the software will run on.
-In this case, the vendors will make a bid by providing proposals (_technical and financial capability_) in response to a _request for proposals (RFP)_ which are evaluated before the contract is offered.

 The professional practice of Software Engineering requires technical proficiency and a high code of ethics, which all enthusiasts of Software Engineering should embody.
 The [10 commandments of Egoless programming]( https://medium.com/@piusnmuhumuza/reflecting-on-the-10-commandments-of-egoless-programming-1bc4189e32f) by inspired by the book, [The Psychology of Computer Programming]( https://www.goodreads.com/book/show/1660754.The_Psychology_of_Computer_Programming) , first released in the 1970s, where Jerry Weinberg coined the term “egoless programming” partly speaks to this effect.

 > [“When a Princeton neighbour of Albert Einstein’s discovered to her horror that her little girl had been going to Einstein for help with her arithmetic homework, she apologized profusely.
 Think nothing of it, Einstein replied — I have learned more from her than she has from me.”](https://x.com/JerryWeinberg/status/1022591845430452224?s=20) -Tweet by [Gerald Weinberg](https://x.com/JerryWeinberg)

-### A brief History of Software Engineering
+## A brief History of Software Engineering

 The term **‘Software Engineering’** first was used in the late 1950s and early 1960s, where ‘The Concept of Software Engineering was first discussed at the 1968 NATO Science Committee in (Garmisch) Germany.